 The earliest patents for electromagnetic transportation systems date back to the beginning of the 20th century.
-Hermann Kemper, a German inventor filed a series of patents in the late '30s for a technology that uses magnetic levitation trains propelled by linear motors.
-The first prototypes were tested during the next decade and the first maglev line was opened in 1984 near Birmingham, England.
-The commercial operation has had a fairly short history in contrast to the conventional railway.
-Let’s take a look at the advantages of maglev technology, which are often overlooked.
+Hermann Kemper, a German inventor, filed a series of patents in the late '30s for a technology that uses magnetic levitation trains propelled by linear motors.
+The maglev prototypes were tested during the next decade, and the first line was opened in 1984 near Birmingham, England.
+The commercial operation has had a relatively short history compared to the conventional railway.
+Let's look in detail at the advantages of maglev technology.

 High Level Of Safety

 Synchronized propulsion makes collisions between maglevs unimaginable.
-If two trains were placed at the same time in the same guideway segment, they would be forced by the motor in the guideway to travel at the same speed in the same direction.
-Maglevs are using their own dedicated guideway without intersections.
-The infrastructure is designed to withstand a collision with smaller objects and because of the levitation, they glide above most of them.
-Apart from an accident in 2006 that was caused by human error on a test track, maglev has a perfect safety record with millions of kilometers of service history.
+If two trains were placed simultaneously in the same guideway segment, they would be forced by the motor in the guideway to travel at the same speed in the same direction.
+Instead, maglevs are using their dedicated guideway without intersections.
+The infrastructure is designed to withstand a collision with smaller objects, and because of the levitation, they glide above most of them.
+Apart from an accident in 2006 caused by human error on a test track, maglev has a perfect safety record with millions of kilometers of service history.

-Magnetic levitation technology eliminated the safety risks associated with operating
+Magnetic levitation technology eliminated the safety risks of operating

-Maglev can use elevated guideways to minimize the disturbance to the natural environment including wildlife.
+Maglev can use elevated guideways to minimize the disturbance to the natural environment, including wildlife.
 The flexible alignment parameters allow the guideway to adapt to the landscape.
-There are no direct emissions from the moving vehicles to affect air quality and the indirect emissions resulting from energy production are getting lower by the day as the energy grid gets cleaner.
+There are no direct emissions from the moving vehicles to affect air quality.
+The indirect emissions resulting from energy production are getting lower as the energy grid gets cleaner by the day.
 In addition, noise pollution is much lower than in traditional rail.
-The absence of overhead lines that provide electrical energy to conventional trains is a major factor to reduce visual pollution.
-Last but not least, owing to the better maneuverability infrastructure can be built respecting the natural landscape, following the paths of the environment.
+The absence of overhead lines that provide electrical energy to conventional trains significantly reduces visual pollution.
+Last but not least, owing to the better maneuverability, infrastructure can be built respecting the natural landscape, following the paths of the environment.

 Costs and Maintenance

-Maglevs upfront higher cost of building dedicated tracks is compensated by the much lower maintenance fees.
-Due to the use of automated non-contact technology, maintenance costs for Transrapid system operation are significantly less than for conventional high-speed rail technology.
+Maglev's upfront higher cost of building dedicated tracks is compensated by the much lower maintenance fees.
+In addition, due to automated non-contact technology, maintenance costs for Transrapid system operation are significantly less than conventional high-speed rail technology.

 Vehicle operation causes neither misalignment nor wear of the guideway structure, equipment, and surfaces.
 Most moving mechanical components that wear down for other technologies have been replaced by non-wearing electronic and electromagnetic components in maglev systems like the German Transrapid or the Japanese SCMaglev.
-In addition, vehicle weight is evenly distributed by the full-length levitation magnets resulting in less stress and lower dynamic loads on the guideway.
-As repairs are costly and time consuming this is a great economic incentive to invest in maglevs.
+In addition, the full-length levitation magnets evenly distribute vehicle weight, resulting in less stress and lower dynamic loads on the guideway.
+As repairs are costly and time-consuming, this is a tremendous economic incentive to invest in maglevs.

-With its non-contact levitation and propulsion technology, highly efficient linear motor, and low aerodynamic resistance, the energy consumption of the maglev systems are very economical when compared to other transportation modes.
-There is no energy loss due to friction, therefore the faster the train the larger the energy consumption difference between maglev and conventional rail technology.
+With its non-contact levitation and propulsion technology, highly efficient linear motor, and low aerodynamic resistance, the maglev systems' energy consumption is very economical compared to other transportation modes.
+There is no energy loss due to friction.
+Therefore the faster the train, the larger the difference between maglev and conventional rail technology.
 The energy efficiency of an ICE 3 train is on par with Transrapid at speeds of 300 km/h (186 mph).
-However, at 350 km/h the maglev is 6% more efficient and the gap gets larger the faster they go.
+However, at 350 km/h, the maglev is 6% more efficient, and the gap gets larger the faster they go.
 Future systems are promising even better results.
 The Japanese SCMaglev claims to have 30% lower energy consumption than the Transrapid maglev trains used in Shanghai.

 The Quietest Transportation System

 Transrapid technology is much quieter than other traditional transportation systems as it does not produce any rolling, gearing, or engine noise.
 Predominantly aerodynamic noise is minimal even at 200 km/h.
 To put things into perspective, the German S-Bahn (city rail) system going at 80 km/h is noisier than a maglev passing by at 200 km/h (80 / 73 decibel).
-It is exactly as noise as the S-Bahn when the maglev travels already at 300 km/h: 80 dB.
-The Transrapid emits less noise at 400 km/h compared to an ICE traveling at 300 km/h: 89 / 90 dB.
-It is therefor the preferable technology both in urban and natural environments.
+It is precisely as noise as the S-Bahn when the maglev travels already at 300 km/h: 80 dB.
+The Transrapid emits less noise at 400 km/h than an ICE traveling at 300 km/h: 89 / 90 dB.
+It is, therefore, the preferable technology both in urban and natural environments.

 Maglev Saves Space

-Maglevs footprint is small from an ecological point of view as well as literally.
-The territorial requirement is only 2 m2/one meter track length if it's elevated and 12 m2/m if it's built on the ground level in comparison with 14 m2/m needed for traditional rail.
-This in result means more available space for the nature to thrive, for agriculture, or for public spaces in an urban environment.
+Maglev's footprint is negligible from an ecological point of view and literally.
+The territorial requirement is only 2 m2/one-meter track length if it's elevated and 12 m2/m if it's built on the ground level compared to 14 m2/m needed for traditional rail.
+This, as a result, means more available space for nature to thrive, for agriculture, or for public areas in an urban environment.

 Climbing Grade and Maneuverability

-Possibly the least known fact about maglev technology is their ability of steep climb.
-This enables planning of maglev infrastructure in more demanding environments with hills and valleys.
+The least known fact about maglev technology is their ability to steep climb.
+This enables the planning of maglev infrastructure in more demanding environments with hills and valleys.
 On top of this, maglev trains can take tighter turns than regular rail.

-Sleek and futuristic design and mysterious hovering above the ground.
+Sleek and futuristic design and the mystery of hovering above the ground.
 Maglev is a fascinating technology that inspires creative minds and opens the path to designing the future.
 The levitation is almost like magic.
-It's a common way to portray futuristic transportation in sci-fi movies.
-Like floating cars and hoverboards in the Back to the Future pop culture movie.
+It's common to portray futuristic transportation in sci-fi movies, like floating cars and hoverboards in the Back to the Future pop culture movie.